Bilal ibn Rabah: Bilal's appearance

-In his book, Bilal ibn Rabah, Muhammad Abdul-Rauf states that Bilal "was of a handsome and impressive stature, dark brown complexion with sparkling eyes, a fine nose and bright skin.
+In his book, Bilal ibn Rabah, Muhammad Abdul-Rauf states that Bilal "was of a handsome and impressive stature, dark complexion with sparkling eyes, a fine nose and bright skin.
 He was also gifted with a deep, melodious, resonant voice.
 He wore a beard which was thin on both cheeks.
 He was endowed with great wisdom and a sense of dignity and self esteem."
 Similarly, in his book The Life of Muhammad, William Muir states that Bilal "was tall, dark, and with African feature and bushy hair."
-Muir also states that noble members of the Quraysh despised Bilal and called him "Ibn Sawda" (son of the black woman).
+A source states that Bilal had a nose described as 'ajna', meaning as being a raised nose with hair that was thick and not curly, and eyes that were sparkling and hazel-colored.
+His skin was described as being 'adam shadid al-udmah', extremely dark brown.
+Bilal's Arabic appearance of having a raised nose, bushy thick non-curly hair with slightly lightly colored eyes, yet having been very strongly built with his chest being prominent, raised height, dark-skinned, features associated with having African ancestry can be attributed to the fact that his father Rabah was an Arab, and his mother Hamamah was an Abyssinian.
+Muir also states that noble members of the Quraysh despised Bilal and called him "Ibn Sawda" meaning, son of the black woman.

 Conversion to Islam

-When Muhammad announced his prophet-hood and started to preach the message of Islam, Bilal renounced idol worship, becoming one of the earliest converts to the faith.
+When Muhammad announced his prophethood and started to proselytize, Bilal renounced idolatry, becoming one of the earliest converts to the faith.
+Incensed at Bilal's refusal, Umayyah ordered that Bilal be whipped and beaten while spread-eagled upon the Arabian sands under the desert sun, his limbs bound to stakes.

-Persecution of Bilal
+Torture by Umayyah

-When Bilal's slave master, Umayyah ibn Khalaf, found out, he began to torture Bilal.
+When Bilal's master, Umayyah ibn Khalaf, found out about his faith, he began to torture Bilal.
+He put a big rock with iron on top on his chest.
+The iron was so that the sun's heat reaches him.
+But he did not give up on his new religion.
+He had great faith.
 At the instigation of Abu Jahl, Umayyah bound Bilal and had him dragged around Mecca as children mocked him.
-Bilal refused to renounce Islam, instead repeating "ahad, ahad" ("one, one"), i.e., one God.
+Bilal refused to renounce Islam, instead repeating "ahad, ahad" meaning one, one, i.e., one God.
 Incensed at Bilal's refusal, Umayyah ordered that Bilal be whipped and beaten while spread-eagled upon the Arabian sands under the desert sun, his limbs bound to stakes.
 When Bilal still refused to recant, Umayyah ordered that a hot boulder be placed on Bilal's chest.
 However, Bilal remained firm in belief and continued to say "ahad, ahad".

-Bilal's emancipation
+Emancipation

-News of the persecution of Bilal reached some of Muhammad's companions, who informed the prophet.
-Muhammad sent Abu Bakr to negotiate for the emancipation of Bilal, who manumitted him after either purchasing him or exchanging him for a non-Muslim slave.
+News of the persecution of Bilal reached some of Muhammad's companions, who informed him.
+Muhammad sent Abu Bakr to negotiate for the emancipation of Bilal, who manumitted him after either purchasing him or exchanging him for coins.

-Many years later, during the mobilization for one of the Islamic expeditions in the Levant under Abu Bakr's rule, Bilal asked him, being his previous manumitter, for permission to leave Medina and pursue Jihad.

-Bilal in Madina
+Bilal in Medina

-In the newly formed Islamic state of Madina, Bilal had become a prominent contributing member of the Muslim society taking on important roles.
+In the newly formed Islamic state of Medina, Bilal had become a prominent contributing member of the Muslim society taking on important roles.